 4. Smocked Tops with Long Sleeves are Easier to Wear

-Smocked tops and blouses are naturally sweet and romantic looking, and when they have short puffy sleeves they can look quite junior.
-They are much harder to pull off after a certain age because they look little girly, and they don’t do any favors for aging arms either!
+Smocked tops and blouses are naturally sweet and romantic looking, and when they have short puffy sleeves, they can look relatively junior.
+They are much harder to pull off after a certain age because they look a little girly, and they don’t do any favors for aging arms, either!

-One way to avoid this too cutesy look is to wear a smocked top with long sleeves.
-This pretty blue tiered sleeve blouse is a nice alternative to a short-sleeved smocked top.
+One way to avoid this cutesy look is to wear a smocked top with long sleeves.
+This pretty blue tiered sleeve blouse is an excellent alternative to a short-sleeved smocked top.
 It’s romantic and feminine – almost storybook-like, but it walks the fine line between too young and too old.
 I would easily wear this top with pair of crisp, tailored white pants and some sleek summer slides to balance the sweetness.